Brandon Crawford Player Props: Giants vs. White Sox

 - Crawford hit .231 with 15 doubles, two triples, nine home runs and 42 walks.

-- Crawford picked up an RBI in 36 games last season out of 118 (30.5%), including multiple RBIs in 9.3% of those games (11 times) and three or more RBIs on three occasions..
+- In 36 of 118 games last season (30.5%), Crawford drove in a run, and 11 of those games (9.3%) included two or more RBIs.
+He had three or more RBIs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.